 Transactional Emails

-Amazon SES is well-suited for transactional emails because of its high deliverability and integration capabilities.
+Password resets, order confirmations, and account notifications need fast, reliable delivery.
+Amazon SES is well-suited for transactional emails because of its high deliverability and API integration.

 Marketing Campaigns